Scotland v Ukraine - how to follow on BBC Scotland

 Scotland face Ukraine at Hampden on Wednesday in their rearranged World Cup play-off semi-final and BBC Scotland will keep you right across the action.

-Match day begins with live build up on the BBC Sport website and app and continues through the evening with live text commentary.
-You can also listen to the match on Sportsound and watch highlights later on Wednesday on Sportscene.
+Match day begins with live build-up on the BBC Sport website and app and continues through the evening with live text commentary.
+You can also listen to the match (kick-off 19:45 BST) on Sportsound from 18:00 and watch extended highlights on Wednesday's Sportscene at 22:40 on BBC One Scotland.